Extending $p$-divisible groups and Barsotti-Tate deformation ring in the relative case: E tale -modules and Galois Representations

 \section{\'{E}tale $\varphi$-modules and Galois Representations}

 We recall the results in \cite[Section 7]{kim-groupscheme-relative} on associating Galois representations with \'{e}tale $\varphi$-modules in the relative setting.
 The underlying geometry is based on perfectoid spaces (cf. \cite{scholze-perfectoid}).
-We will use the results to translate our question on $p$-divisible groups into a question of $\varphi$-modules.
+We will use the results to translate our question on $p$-divisible groups into a question on Kisin modules and \'etale $\varphi$-modules.

 Let $\overline{R}$ denote the union of finite $R$-subalgebras $R'$ of a fixed separable closure of $\mathrm{Frac}(R)$ such that $R'[\frac{1}{p}]$ is \'{e}tale over $R[\frac{1}{p}]$.
 Then $\mathrm{Spec}\overline{R}[\frac{1}{p}]$ is a pro-universal covering of $\mathrm{Spec}R[\frac{1}{p}]$, and $\overline{R}$ is the integral closure of $R$ in $\overline{R}[\frac{1}{p}]$.
 Let $\mathcal{G}_R \coloneqq \mathrm{Gal}(\overline{R}[\frac{1}{p}]/R[\frac{1}{p}]) = \pi_1^{\text{\'{e}t}}(\mathrm{Spec}R[\frac{1}{p}], \eta)$ with a choice of a geometric point $\eta$.
 Choose a uniformizer $\varpi \in \mathcal{O}_K$.
 For integers $n \geq 0$, we choose compatibly $\varpi_n \in \overline{R}$ such that $\varpi_0 = \varpi$ and $\varpi_{n+1}^p = \varpi_n$, and let $L$ be the $p$-adic completion of $\bigcup_{n \geq 0} K(\varpi_n)$.
 Then $L$ is a perfectoid field and $(\widehat{\overline{R}}[\frac{1}{p}], \widehat{\overline{R}})$ is a perfectoid affinoid $L$-algebra, where $\widehat{\overline{R}}$ denotes the $p$-adic completion of $\overline{R}$.